jenkins-infra/status/content/issues/2026-02-27-infraci-and-weeklyci-maintenances.md

 Operation completed successfully: -->

 [Initial Message]
-Friday February 27 2026, starting at 09:30 UTC, the Jenkins controllers and agents on weekly.ci.jenkins.io and infra.ci.jenkins.io will be upgraded to use JDK25 instead of JDK21.
+Friday February 27 2026, starting at 09:30 UTC, the Jenkins controllers and agents on weekly.ci.jenkins.io and infra.ci.jenkins.io will be upgraded to use JDK25 at runtime instead of JDK21.

 This operation will require controller restarts and agent reconnections.
 A short service disruption is expected during the maintenance window.

+See more details at https://github.com/jenkins-infra/helpdesk/issues/4941